volab/IoT_EPS/_1_userDoc/source/softDev.rst

 Restaure defConfig.json

-What are hypothesys, when boot for the first time ?
+What are hypothesis, when boot for the first time ?
 =====================================================
 Is a config json exist ?
 What is inside it ?
-Yes and it containt FirstBoot ON and other stuff.
+Yes and it contain FirstBoot ON and other stuff.

 Same questions with credentials ?
 No, we generate it

-We considere that the user upload sketch and data directory.
+We consider that the user upload sketch and data directory.

-When consider the first boot is OFF ?
+When consider the first boot is OFF (end of first boot procedure) ?
 When we receive the following form
  - station mode or AP choice
  - SSID et pass du mode AP (WARNING provide diff SSID if you own more then one PowerStrip)
  - SSID and pass of station mode [ optional if user wish stay always in AP mode ]